Cookie Consent by Free Privacy Policy Generator Live Upgrades in NCache with 100% Uptime

 Use Old Clients with New Cache Cluster

-In case you don’t want to upgrade your cache clients, NCache allows older version clients to seamlessly work with newer version cache cluster.
-So, it’s up to you whether you want to upgrade your clients or keep the older version NCache clients on your application servers or web servers (NCache remote clients).
+In case you don't want to upgrade your cache clients, NCache allows older version clients to seamlessly work with a newer version cache cluster.
+So, it's up to you whether you want to upgrade your clients or keep the older version NCache clients on your application servers or web servers (NCache remote clients).
 Your application will run perfectly even if all your cache servers have been upgraded to the newer version.
-This all is possible because NCache provides backward compatibility for clients.
+This is all possible because NCache provides backward compatibility for clients.

 Use New Cache Client with Backward Compatibility API